 If your uni or course doesn’t offer you a year-in-industry then trying to gain experience can be difficult - especially if you don’t live in a major city.
 Internships are invaluable, but the downside is they’re often unpaid and would require you to work a part-time job on the side.

-We’d suggest building a strong LinkedIn profile and search for internship or work experience opportunities that suit your dream role.
+In terms of improving your CV, we’d suggest building a strong LinkedIn profile and search for internship or work experience opportunities that suit your dream role.
 If you’re looking to go into fashion or another creative industry then make sure you build a portfolio of all your best work.
 This could be done on social media, that way you can always update easily as you go!

 #2.
 Make the Most of Uni Opportunities